 Blue Skies for Lupe by Linda Kurtz Kingsley.
 Mexican immigrant uses wheelchair, speaks Spanish.

-(NF) My Brother Charlie and Same But Different by Holly Robinson Peete -autistic, AA twins
+(NF) My Brother Charlie and Same But Different by Holly Robinson Peete etc. -autistic, AA twins

 (NF) Colors of the Wind: The Story of Blind Artist and Champion Runner George Mendoza by J. L. Powers, illustrated by George Mendoza and Hayley Morgan-Sanders.
 Latino, blind.